 In the mid-2010s, it became apparent that some of the trail’s oldest fixtures were beginning to deteriorate and needed to be removed for the safety of the public.
 In response, the FODST ran a project called Memories of Place, for which members of the public were invited to submit their own recollections of the sculpture.

 Magdalena Jetelová’s Place, affectionately known as the Giant’s Chair, had become emblematic of the trail and so its 2015 decommissioning was a momentous event.

 2021 and beyond

 Today, the trail responds not only to the forest’s past, but also to its contested present.
-Kristina Veasey has been artist-in-residence since 2019, creating work which uses basket weaving as a means of amplifying the unheard stories of people living in and around the forest, especially women and disabled people.
+Kristina Veasey, as artist-in-residence in 2019-2021, worked with basket weaving as a means of amplifying the unheard stories of people living in and around the forest, especially women and disabled people.

-In summer 2021, a new area of the trail opens, bringing to the forest eight temporary sculptures by artists including Baker & Borowski, Michelle Cain, Seyi Adelekun and Edith Meusnier.
-Entitled Forest to Forest and focused on accessibility and playfulness, the works collectively celebrate the gifts of the natural world in the face of the Covid-19 pandemic.
+In summer 2021, eight temporary sculptures by artists including Baker & Borowski, Michelle Cain, Seyi Adelekun and Edith Meusnier were installed at the beginning of the trail.
+Forest to Forest focused on accessibility and playfulness, celebrating the gifts of the natural world in the face of the Covid-19 pandemic.